-Some experts say that a stash that covers for all realistic expenses including healthcare and education is a good direction to move towards and maintain.
+Some experts say that a stash that covers all realistic expenses including healthcare and education is a good direction to move towards and maintain.

-Alongside, it might also be important to sensitive your children about finances and what expectations of theirs can be met without hassle.
+Alongside this, it might also be important to sensitive your children about finances and what expectations of theirs can be met without hassle.

-This will keep communication open and also allow you to provide from an authentic space.
+This will keep communication open and also allow you to provide an authentic space.
 Developing a plan to get better pay is also a long-term approach that can retain your ambitions and give you hope.

 2. Inner critical voice